Kassa-Hun/Deep-Learning/README.md

 # Deep-Learning
-This repository contains implementation of ANN, CNN, RNN, SOM and Boltzmann machine.
+This repository contains implementation of ANN, CNN, RNN, SOM, Boltzmann machine and AutoEncoders.